-My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Town of Merryville, Louisiana's financial statements as a whole.
-The schedule of per diem paid to board members is presented for purposes of additional analysis and is not a required part of the financial statements.
-The schedule of per diem paid to board members is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In my opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Town of Merryville, Louisiana's basic financial statements.
+The schedule of per diem paid to board members, combining schedule of net position, and the combining schedule of revenues, expenses and changes in financial position are presented for purposes of additional analysis and are not a required part of the basic financial statements.

+The schedule of per diem paid to board members, combining schedule of net position, and the schedule of revenues, expenses and changes in financial position is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain addition procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In my opinion, the schedule of per diem paid to board members, combining schedule of net position, and the combining schedule of revenues, expenses and changes in financial position are fairly stated in all material respects in relation to the basic financial statements as a whole.
+The Honorable Larry Carroll, Mayor and Members of the Board of Aldermen